envicutor/documentation/related_work.rst

 Package installation and runtimes management
 ********************************************

-This section describes different approaches code execution systems use to manage package installation and managing runtimes as explained in :ref:`improvement_areas`, and the approach Envicutor uses.
+This section describes different approaches used by code execution systems to manage package installation and manage runtimes as explained in ":ref:`improvement_areas`", and the approach Envicutor uses.

 All the runtime packages and dependencies are baked in the Docker image (Judge0)
 ================================================================================

 Judge0 specifies the packages that are needed for the runtimes of the code execution system in its system's docker image :cite:`judge0-base-docker-image`.
-The implications of such method is that a system reboot is needed to add new packages, and build/runtimes dependencies that a package requires need to be installed globally on the system.
+The implications of such method is that a system reboot is needed to add new packages, and build/runtime dependencies (that a package requires) need to be installed globally on the system.
 This can be problematic if two packages have conflicting dependencies.

 For example, notice how the dependencies for the Octave programming language are installed globally using the ``apt`` package manager in the following snippet from the Dockerfile of the base docker image: